Silent Sam: 2017–2018

 On September 6, 2017, demonstrators chanted and made noise with drums, pots and pans, birthday party horns, and "anything they could get their hands on" in front of South Building, where Chancellor Folt's office is.
 Their stated intent was "disrupt[ing] business as usual", and they unusuccessfully asked Chancellor Folt to listen to their reasons why they felt Silent Sam should be removed.

 On September 21, the day before the North Carolina Historical Commission was to meet, UNC-CH issued a press release.
 It stated that the university was not making any proposal on Silent Sam to the Commission at that time.
 Given that the North Carolina Historical Commission had not yet made any ruling related to the 2015 law, and that Governor Cooper, through the North Carolina Department of Administration, had filed a petition to relocate three monuments located on the State Capitol grounds, "We are carefully following these proceedings, which we hope will shed light on what standards the commission will be using to evaluate such matters."
 (The decision, which arrived two days after Silent Sam was toppled, was negative, as the North Carolina Historical Commission found that the law did not allow them to approve the request.)

-On October 26, 35 professors from the School of Law posted a statement saying: "To many in our community, the armed soldier expresses the idea that some in our community are not equal.
-This disparaging and marginalizing symbol has no place at the core of an inclusive learning environment....
-We also believe that the message it sends undercuts the University's mission "to teach a diverse community of undergraduate, graduate, and professional students to become the next generation of leaders.
-Maintaining this monument undercuts the value of equality protected by North Carolina law and the United States Constitution.
-We note that federal law obliges the University to provide an inclusive learning environment free of racial hostility...If the University remains uncertain of its legal ability to act, we ask it to seek a declaration in court to affirm UNC's right to remove the statue.
-This path would spare our students and faculty from the distraction, expense and pain of suing their home institution."
-They related the Silent Sam situation with another controversial issue, "the Board of Governors' recent ban on representation or counsel by the Center for Civil Rights."
+On October 26, 35 professors from the School of Law posted a statement saying:

+They linked the Silent Sam situation to another controversial issue, "the Board of Governors' recent ban on representation or counsel by the Center for Civil Rights."

 In November 2017, Maya Little, graduate student in history and leader of Silent Sam protests during 2017–2018, posted documentation of the university's police department having used an undercover officer to gather information on the protestors, which the university confirmed.
 This discovery led to another rally outside South Building on November 14.

+Several departments of the university issued statements on the issue: